-They are ideal qualifications for learners who wish to work internationally.
+It is an ideal qualification for learners who wish to work in the UK and abroad.

-Learners may progress onto further Education and Training qualifications, or other qualifications at a higher level in Teaching English as a Foreign Language, for example CELTA/DELTA or the GA Level 5 Certificate and Diploma in Teaching English as a Foreign Language.
+Learners may progress onto further Education and Training qualifications, or other qualifications at a higher level in Teaching English as a Foreign Language, for example the GA Level 5 Certificate or GA Level 5 Diploma in Teaching English as a Foreign Language (TEFL).